mcpt/mcpt.github.io/index.md

 The Junior and Intermediate branches meet on Tuesdays.

-The Girls branch meet on Thursdays.
+The Girls branch meets on Thursdays.

-The Advanced branch meet on Fridays.
+The Advanced branch meets on Fridays.

 [Register](/register/)